-One last things needs to be addressed, here: Some have said that in adoption, gays are discriminated against.
+One last things needs to be addressed, here: Some have said that in adoption, discriminated against.
 While this amicus is against "gay adoption bans" (many gays make fine parents in many cases!), it would be legally-inconsistent to fail to promote "1-man, 1-woman" marriage: Single persons, for example, can adopt, but they are disfavoured, in comparison to "traditional marriage" families, and so, telling gays couples (or even polygamist families with plural marriages) that they, too, are disfavoured, is not inconsistent with how we treat singles, which we do for a "compelling state interest," and thus not genuine discrimination.
-So, it is indeed not a false claim to assert that "straight" nuclear families (e.g., 1 man and 1 woman) experience discrimination when gay unions are put on the same level in this regard.
+So, it is indeed not a false claim to assert that "straight" nuclear families (e.g., 1 man and 1 woman) experience discrimination when gay unions are put on the same level in this regard: Indeed, see "DECLARATION OF LOREN MARKS, PH.D.," page 20, in Searcy, et al. v.
+Strange, No. 11:14-cv-208-CG-M (S.D., Ala.
+2015), where a small, but statisticallysignificant, group of children were compared, and all things being equal, married couples had the best development from objective teacher reports (and not biased parental reporting), and next, singles, and lastly, homosexual rearing.
+In fact, many studies have been done on child-rearing, and it is this author's recollection that most (but not all) support those findings of Dr. Marks, which begs the question of diversity.
+To see some of these studies, both pro and con, see the many Amici Curium briefs in Brenner v.
+Armstrong or Grimsley v.
+Armstrong, recent Gay Marriage cases in the 11th Circuit..